codebyshennan/tamkeen-data/docs/1-frontend/html-css/css.md

 CSS consists of **rules** like the example above, where rules consist of **selectors** (`p` tag above) and **declarations** (`text-align` and `color` declarations above).

 CSS "selectors" can be HTML tags, CSS "classes", CSS "IDs", or any combination of tags, classes and IDs.

 CSS classes and IDs are typically kebab-case strings that we label HTML elements with to apply styles to those elements with CSS.
 Classes are reusable across multiple elements; IDs are meant for only 1 element.
 Class selectors are prefixed with `.` and ID selectors are prefixed with `#`.

-When developing applications, it is imperative that one utilises CSS "classes" to preserve style that is consistent across multiple pages or elements, this makes maintenance and alterations of these commonly styled elements straightforward and easy.&#x20;
+When developing applications, it is imperative that one utilises CSS "classes" to preserve style that is consistent across multiple pages or elements, this makes maintenance and alterations of these commonly styled elements straightforward and easy.

 ```css
 .my-class {